L.Y. Aaron Yung, Bachelor's in Physics '14

-Aaron Yung’s concerns are bigger than this world — they’re extragalactic.
-As a PhD candidate at Rutgers University, Aaron tackles all kinds of astrophysical research to better understand far flung galaxies, what the universe looked like in its infancy, and how it evolved to its current state.
+Aaron Yung’s concerns are bigger than this world.
+As a PhD candidate at Rutgers University, Aaron tackles all kinds of astrophysical research to better understand far flung galaxies.
+He ponders what the universe looked like in its infancy, and how it evolved to its current state.
 Aaron credits USF’s physics program and outstanding faculty with preparing him for the rigorous work grad school demands.

 What are you currently researching at Rutgers?

-In short, I develop and use computer models to explore how galaxies formed and evolved in the very early universe.
-The semi-analytic modeling method I use is capable of making forecasts for large populations of galaxies, including galaxies that are too faint or too far to be detected by any telescopes currently available.
-And with our results, we make predictions for galaxies that no one has seen yet that we expect to be detected in upcoming observations with the Atacama Large Millimeter Array and the soon-to-be-launched James Webb Space Telescope.
+I develop and use computer models to explore how galaxies formed and evolved in the early universe.
+The modeling method I use is capable of making forecasts for large populations of galaxies.
+This includes galaxies that are too faint or too far to be detected by any telescopes currently available.
+With our results, we make predictions for galaxies that no one has seen yet that we expect to be detected in upcoming observations with the Atacama Large Millimeter Array and the soon-to-be-launched James Webb Space Telescope.

-How did the physics major help prepare you for grad school?
+How did the physics major prepare you for grad school?

-Physics provided me with a solid foundation that empowers me to take on all sorts of challenges in my PhD program, which includes intensive coursework and research.
-In fact, my experience at USF was very similar to how it is in grad school.
+Physics provided me with a solid foundation that empowers me to take on the intensive coursework and research of my PhD program.
+In fact, my experience at USF was very similar to how that of grad school.

 Why did you want to major in physics?

-Physics, the laws of nature that govern everything in our universe, always fascinated me.
+The laws of nature that govern everything in our universe always fascinated me.
 At first I was quite intimidated to major in physics because everyone around me thought it was too difficult; even my physics teacher from high school was slightly discouraging.
-However, the USF faculty helped me take down the wall of fear, which has to do with the amount of individual attention I got.
+However, the faculty at USF helped me take down the wall of fear, in large part thanks to the amount of individual attention I got.

 Why did you choose USF?